Next Norwich Manager Odds: Swans Loss Piles More Pressure On Beleaguered Manning

-If the axe were to fall on the 39-year-old, betting sites have installed Gary O'Neil as the favourite to take over at Carrow Road.
+Manning continues to skate on thin ice, and betting sites have placed Russell Martin and Gary O'Neil at the head of the market to take over at Carrow Road.

 Here, Gambling.com looks at the contenders to be the next Norwich manager.